ioos/bio_mobilization_workshop/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}

+In February, a full week of GBIF immersion will be organized in Croatia.
+Next to a GBIF community workshop, where we will learn on how GBIF works, we will also organize a 2 day hands on workshop on data cleaning and presentation.
-This workshop is intended to be a hands-on workshop focused on mobilizing biological observation datasets to the <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, microscopy, imaging, telemetry).
+This 2 day workshop is intended to be a hands-on workshop focused on mobilizing biological observation datasets to the <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, microscopy, imaging, telemetry).

 What this workshop will cover: